-Table 26: Assessment of Impact of the possible Influx of Unemployed job seekers and temporary workers.
+Table 24: Assessment of Impact of the possible Influx of Unemployed job seekers and temporary workers.

 Nature: Possible influx of unemployed job seekers and temporary workers

 Without mitigation With mitigation

 CONSTRUCTION PHASE

 Probability Highly probable (4) Probable (3)

 Duration Short term (2) Short term (2)

 Extent Local (2) Local (2)

 Magnitude Low (5) Low (4)

 Significance Medium (45) Low (24)

 Status Negative Negative

-OPERATION AND MAINTENANCE
+OPERATION AND MAINTE NANCE

 Probability Very improbable (1) Very improbable (1)

 Duration Long term (4) Long term (4)

 Extent Regional (3) Regional (3)

 Magnitude Minor (2) Minor (2)

 Significance Low (9) Low (9)

 Status Negative Negative

-Reversibility N/A
+Reversibility 1 N/A

-Irreplaceable loss of N/A
+Irreplaceable loss of 1 N/A

 resources?

-Can impacts be) 'es
+Can impacts be mitigated?
+Yes

-mitigated?

-Mitigation: ment according to strategies

-Construction phase outlined previously.

-The fielder of job opportunities at anable as part of

-and the recruitment process

-should be clearly comm

-trategy should ensure that

-expectations are not created.

-on site should be controlled.

-Have clear rules and rules construction camp to construction. egulations for access to the

-should be maximised through

-et for the sub-contractors.

-ould be clearly identifiable by

-wearing proper construction uniforms displaying the
+Mitigation: Construction phase Maximise local employment according to strategies outlined previously.
+The number of job opportunities available as part of the proposed project and the recruitment process should be clearly communicated.
+The communication strategy should ensure that unrealistic employment expectations are not created.
+Access to the construction site should be controlled.
+Have clear rules and regulations for access to the construction camp to control loitering.
+The use of local labour should be maximised through contractual conditions set for the sub-contractors.
+Construction workers should be clearly identifiable by wearing proper construction uniforms displaying the

-logo of the construction company.

-Construction workers must also be provided with
+Mitigation: logo of the construction company.
+Construction workers must also be provided with identification tags.
+None

-identification tags.

-Mitigation: None

 Operation and

-maintenance phase

-Cumulative impacts: The influx of job seekers or temporary workers could

-lead to the expansion of informal settlements.
-The

-more an informal settle ment continues to grow, the

-conditions will continue to

-deteriorate and the more the quality of life of other

-local (neighbouring) residents will be affected.

-Added pressure on service delivery and the existing

-infrastructure with resultant additional socio-economic

-burdens for the local municipalities and surrounding

-property owners should the jobseekers come from

-outside the study area, but permanently remain in the

-area after the construction period has ceased.
+maintenance phase Cumulative impacts: The influx of job seekers or temporary workers could lead to the expansion of informal settlements.
+The more an informal settlement continues to grow, the more socio-economic conditions will continue to deteriorate and the more the quality of life of other local (neighbouring) residents will be affected.
+Added pressure on service delivery and the existing infrastructure with resultant additional socio-economic burdens for the local municipalities and surrounding property owners should the jobseekers come from outside the study area, but permanently remain in the area after the construction period has ceased.

 Residual risks: Medium